arjungupta48/Angular6POC2/README.md

 > install angular cli latest version : open nodeJS command promt and run this: npm install -g @angular/cli

+> clone this to your local
+> run this to install angular dependencies: npm install
 > To run the app: ng serve -o
 > To run test: ng test